ES8 findings, intermediate findings, etc confusion!

 Â

-This raises 2 identical events in index=notable, but with different values for the risk_object.
+This raises 2 identical events in index=notable, but with different values for the risk_object (and therefore 2 risk contributors in the Risk data model, kind of, depending on how you look)

 Â